topheman/npm-registry-browser/README.md

 * linting
 * unit tests
-* end to end test with cypher
+* end to end test with cypress

 The end to end test sessions are recorded, you can check them [here](https://dashboard.cypress.io/#/projects/8r5nf4/runs).